olgaemms/davidemms.github.io/_posts/2019-09-19-running-your-own-orthofinder-analysis.md

 ```

-That's it, the next tutorial is: [Diving into the results](/orthofinder_tutorials/diving-into-the-results.html).
-If you haven't finished running OrthoFinder then it also contains a link that you can download the results from.
+That's it!
+The next tutorial is: [Diving into the results](/orthofinder_tutorials/diving-into-the-results.html).
+If you haven't finished running OrthoFinder then you can download an archive of the results files from that tutorial.